Art At The Sandler Center

 Current Gallery Exhibit

-The latest Sandler Center for the Performing Arts Art Gallery exhibition invites viewers to enjoy natural scenes, including traditional landscape and flower paintings.
+The latest Sandler Center for the Performing Arts Art Gallery exhibition invites viewers to enjoy a diverse collection of paintings, promising a captivating journey of paint, sweat, and jokes featuring the whimsical art of Daniel Goodman.

-“Landscapes,” by Virginia Beach-based artist Tamara Vogrin Tara, is on view now through Dec.
-2 whenever the Sandler Center box office is open, as well as to event ticketholders during Sandler Center events.
-The Sandler Center and Sandler Center Foundation will host a free, public opening reception for this exhibition, 6-8 p.m., Sept.
-30.
+“Because Therapy Is Expensive,” by Goodman, a Richmond-based artist, is on view now through March 3, whenever the Sandler Center box office is open, as well as to event ticketholders during Sandler Center events.
+The Sandler Center and Sandler Center Foundation will host a free, public opening reception for this exhibition, 6-8 p.m., Jan.
+27.

 Learn more about the Sandler Center for the Performing Arts Art Gallery, including opportunities to potentially exhibit, online.
 Questions may be emailed to artsinfo@vbgov.com.